SandFrog/CS312Project2/README.md

 # CS-312 Project 2
 # Background:
-> This repo assumes you're running Ubuntu, these instructions will not work for Microsoft Windows.
+> This repo assumes you're running Ubuntu, these instructions may work for other distros with minor changes.
+These instructions will not work for Microsoft Windows.
 (This guide has been tested on Ubuntu 22.04 & 24.04)

 This repo sets up an EC2 instance through terraform, and then uses ansible to establish a Minecraft server through the EC2 instance.